discrete-notes/discrete-notes.github.io/_posts/2019-02-15-simulation-4.md

 ### Encoding

-A maximal matching is a set of edges of the graph, such that not two edges are adjacent and not two unmatched node are linked by an edge.
+A maximal matching is a set of edges of the graph, such that no two of these edges are adjacent, and no two unmatched node are linked by an edge.

 ![](assets/couplage.png){: .center-image height="400px"}

-A natural encoding for this problem would be to label the edges of the matching with a first label, and edges not in the matching with second label.
+A natural encoding for this problem would be to label the edges of the matching with a label $A$, and edges not in the matching with a label $B$.
 But this does not work for our setting.
 Instead, we will do the following.
 (As in the previous post we will deal with 2-colored trees.)